 - And finally, you should be able to prove to the Visa Officer that you would leave Canada immediately your Canadian visa expires.

-It’s not compulsory to hire an agent if you want to get a student visa.
+It’s not compulsory to hire an agent if you want to get a study visa.
 One reason you may want to hire one is the fact that an experienced agent knows the best way to go about getting the visa.

 An outstanding agent will help you make sure all of your documents are complete and well-arranged and will even gather the paperwork for you.
-Some of the things you can do to confirm the validity of the agency you want to work with are:

 - Ask if the agency is RCIC (Regulated Canadian Immigration Consultant).